My elevator pitch

 Business Doctors: Management Consulting Gone Wild (Fiction): As an experiment, I self-published my second book to see how easy or difficult it was to bypass the traditional publishing process and reach the readers directly.
 I’ve shared the story of how the novel sold out in 11 months.

-I’ve been featured as a top education expert in:
+I’ve been featured as a top education expert in leading publications across the world:

-- International media – Forbes, Korrespondent, Poets & Quants, BusinessBecause, QS Top MBA.
+- International media – Fortune, Forbes, Korrespondent, Poets & Quants, BusinessBecause, QS Top MBA.

-- Leading publications in India such as The Times of India, The New Indian Express (and an interview), The Hindu, The Tribune and Rediff
+- Indian media – The Times of India, The New Indian Express (and an interview), The Hindu, The Tribune and Rediff

 I wrote a regular column for Firstpost, a mainstream news and views publication owned by Network18.